marekbrze/categorized-raycast-extensions/README.md

 [Convert TypeScript to JavaScript](https://www.raycast.com/bengry/convert-typescript-to-javascript) by bengry - Remove type information from TypeScript code to make it compatible with JavaScript REPLs and other applications

 [Cookie String](https://www.raycast.com/NicolasMontone/cookie-string-parser) by NicolasMontone - Parses your cookie string

+[Copilot Workspace](https://www.raycast.com/github-next/copilot-workspace) by github-next - Take an idea from anywhere and turn it into code with Copilot Workspace

 [crates.io Search](https://www.raycast.com/matt/cratecast) by matt - Explore crates.io